-The terms accounting and bookkeeping are too often used interchangeably in business, leading many to confuse the roles or assume they are the same thing.
-Even veteran business owners or professionals may be surprised to learn of the significant difference between an accountant and a bookkeeper, as well as the roles they perform.
+The terms "accounting" and "bookkeeping" are too often used interchangeably in business, leading many to confuse the roles or assume they are the same thing.
+Even veteran business owners or professionals may be surprised to learn of the significant differences between an accountant and a bookkeeper, as well as the roles they perform.

 At first glance, these differences may sound like semantics, but the distinction is important because of one glaring difference between bookkeepers and accountants: cost.